The Minister for Trade and Tourism Senator the Hon Don Farrell released the Export Market Development Grants (EMDG) Operational Review report.

 - will make further improvements to our practices over the coming year.

-At the request of government, Austrade has commenced consultation to refocus EMDG to support the government’s trade agenda, maximise the benefits to businesses and government of EMDG grants, and ensure the sustainable management of the program.
+At the request of government, Austrade conducted consultation to refocus EMDG to support the government’s trade agenda, maximise the benefits to businesses and government of EMDG grants, and ensure the sustainable management of the program.

 Visit the EMDG Strategic refocus consultation page for more information.